nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given module request is invalid.

     * 3a1.
-AddressBook shows an error message where module does not exist.
+CLIMods shows an error message where module does not exist.

 * 3b.
 The user's command is invalid.

     * 3a1.
-AddressBook shows an error message where command is non-existent.
+CLIMods shows an error message where command is non-existent.

       Use case resumes at step 2.